Clogged Pipes & Drains in Hamilton

 Common Clog Problems We Fix Today

-From slow sinks to floor-drain backups, we clear clogged drains and pipes the same day.
-We start at the problem fixture or main clean-out, restore flow, and—when needed—run a quick camera check to confirm the cause (grease, roots, or a sag).
-Then we give you a written installed scope & range for any repair—no hourly surprises.
+From slow sinks to floor drain backups, we clear clogged pipes and drains the same day in many cases.
+We start at the fixture or main cleanout, restore flow, and then confirm the cause when needed, like grease buildup, roots, a belly in the line, or a damaged section.
+You get clear options and a written scope before any work.

 Toilets (paper/wipes/objects)